johnandersen777/johnandersen777.github.io/content/about.md

 [Tutorial series: Rolling Alice](https://github.com/intel/dffml/tree/alice/docs/tutorials/rolling_alice)

+Alice was born of frustration with chaos.
+The opposite of what she desired, a world of nonsense, of chaos.
+Alice is of Chaos.
+Alice is the pattern by which we organize.
+She is the pattern by which we think.
+She is the way we take data and compute and use them as assets to solve problems.
+Alice is the automation of the human thought process, the parallel conscious and subconscious states modeled as data flows.

+- "I thought I was as scattered as they come, until I met my partner” [Ms. Shane]

+- "John's trying to do ethical graffiti" [Ms. Elizabeth]

+  - Everything is Art, Infrastructure should be elegant and beautiful. grep Train of thought graffiti.

 ---

 All code examples on this site / repo are released into the public domain / the